Job 7

 What Is Man?

-- Psalm 8:4What is man, that thou art mindful of him? and the son of man, that thou visitest him?The wondering question Job inverts - God’s mindful attention received as crowning honor rather than as a burden.
+- Psalm 8:4What is man, that thou art mindful of him? and the son of man, that thou visitest him?The wondering question Job inverts - God's mindful attention received as crowning honor in the psalm, felt as a burden from the ash-heap.

 - Hebrews 2:6-9What is man… But we see Jesus… crowned with glory and honour.Psalm 8's question answered in the Son of Man - God's mindfulness of man fulfilled in the One who shared our frame.